qrohlf/qrohlf.github.io/_posts/2014-12-26-blinky-a-micro-tv-zapper-kit.md

 ![project difficulty graph](/images/blinky/project_difficulty_graph.jpg)

 One of the first projects that I pursued to help teach me the basics of electronics and gizmo-making was a miniature TV-B-Gone.
-Now, I've put together a kit so that others can do the same.
+I liked it because it struck a good balance between not being overwhelming to build (it only uses about a dozen components) while still producing some fairly advanced functionality.
+When I was looking into starting up an electronics/hacker meetup at my school, it immediately came to mind as a great beginner project.
+I started looking into commercially available kits, and was put off by how they really don't provide a good stepping stone from kit building into DIY hobbyist electronics.

-However, this kit is a little different from most.
-One of the things that has always bothered me about normal "learn electronics" kits is that they're typically very on-the-rails experiences that create a high barrier to entry to making your own stuff - it's a big jump from soldering stuff onto a labeled, professionally fabricated PCB to designing your own similarly-professional hardware.
+One of the things that has always bothered me about normal "learn electronics" kits is that they're typically very on-the-rails experiences that create a high barrier to entry to making your own stuff - it's a big jump from soldering pre-packaged parts onto a labeled, professionally fabricated PCB to designing and ordering your own similarly-professional hardware.
+To re-create the Adafruit TV-B-Gone kit from scratch, you'd have to learn how to use EAGLE to edit schematics and design PCBs, then either learn to etch your own PCBs or navigate the confusing landscape of small-run PCB manufacturing services.

 I'm attempting to bridge that gap with a "kit" that's made entirely out of off the shelf parts, with no fancy custom-etched PCB or pre-programmed components.
-The idea is that a beginner could easily put it together and produce a reasonably polished end result, and then use the same tools & techniques from the kit to start designing their own hardware.
+Just like a lot of my hobby designs, it's first assembled on a breadboard before being soldered with perfboard.
+The idea is that a beginner could easily put it together and produce a reasonably polished end result, and then use the same tools & techniques from the kit to start designing their own projects.
+I'm putting together a number of kits to bring to my school's "hack night" meetings for anyone interested in learning about electronics.

+This post was made possible by a grant from the [Lewis & Clark Center for Entreprenuership](https://college.lclark.edu/programs/entrepreneurship/), was inspired in part by [this instructable](http://www.instructables.com/id/350-DIY-TV-B-Gone-Mico/), and owes its existience to Lady Ada & Mitch Altman's open-source [TV-B-Gone](https://learn.adafruit.com/tv-b-gone-kit/overview) code and schematics.

-This post will walk you through building  "Blinky", a micro-sized TV-B-Gone clone that will fit inside an Altoids smalls tin and turn off nearly any TV at a range of 15-20 feet.
+The rest of this post will walk you through building the kit, which I've named "Blinky".
+In the end, you'll have a micro-sized TV-B-Gone clone that will fit inside an Altoids smalls tin and can turn off nearly any TV at a range of 15-20 feet.

-# Parts & Tools - TODO
+# Parts & Tools

 **To build a Blinky, you will need the following parts:**